Your Rights Under the Illinois Workers’ Compensation Act

 If your case goes to arbitration, your rights to future medical care and additional benefits, if your condition gets worse, are preserved.
 These rights are usually given up in any settlement.

 After arbitration both sides have the right to appeal to the Industrial Commission.
 Due to the extreme backlog, it is now taking 2-3 years for these appeals to be decided after the arbitration decision has been entered.
 Your employer does not have to pay the arbitration award while the case is on appeal.

 Under certain circumstances the decision of the Industrial Commission may be appealed to the Circuit Court and then to a special Industrial Court of Appeals.
 It is not unusual for this process to take one or two years.

 As you can see by the above discussion, there are many variables to determine the length of time your case may take.
 The most important thing to remember is the legal process will not begin until you have reached maximum medical improvement.
 We cannot, however, even begin to discuss settlement of your claim until you have returned to work and completed all of your treatment.
 In addition, since any settlement will almost always close out your rights to future medical care and any additional compensation for any worsening of your condition, we must be sure that your condition has completely stabilized before commencing any settlement discussions with the insurance carrier.

-The insurance company may at anytime after you file a claim, send an investigator to video tape your activities.
-This evidence can be used at your hearing before the Arbitrator to dispute any issues with your case.
-Contact us for a free consultation, so that we may properly advise you of your legal rights and explain to you what to expect as you navigate the process of having a work-related injury.
+The workers’ compensation insurance carrier or their attorney may send an investigator to video tape your activities.
+This evidence can be used against you at your hearing before the Arbitrator to dispute any issues with your case.
+Contact us at (847) 650-0652 for a free consultation, so that we may properly advise you of your legal rights and explain to you what to expect as you navigate the process of having a work-related injury.